 - Colleges differ in the size of intake and teaching ethos.
 We admit between six and eight students a year and actively encourage students to work together and support one another.

 - Queens' is an open and informal college located near the centre of town, which gives easy access to many city amenities and is a short walk to lectures in the first year.
 For the later years of the degree, University teaching will take place in The Computer Laboratory on the West Cambridge site.
 This is a 10-minute cycle ride on a low-traffic route.
 Alternatively, the Universal bus service runs door to door, stopping outside Queens’ and the Department.

 - We actively pursue wider interests in the subject: in addition to supervisions at Queens’, we run a general meeting once a week for all Computer Scientists.
 Recent activities have included collaborative programming challenges, summer internship reports, and short project talks from undergraduates as well as researchers from the Department.

-- We are passionate about high-quality teaching and education.
-For example, three of Queens’ teaching staff (see below) have a leading role in the construction and delivery of the new IsaacComputerScience.org teaching platform, which is funded by the UK’s Department for Education to support and improve Computer Science teaching in all English schools.
+We are passionate about high-quality teaching and education.
+For example, two of Queens’ teaching staff (see below) have a leading role in the construction and delivery of the new IsaacComputerScience.org teaching platform, which is funded by the UK’s Department for Education to support and improve Computer Science teaching in all English schools.

 Candidates invited for further assessment will take part in two interviews and a written test at Queens’ College in December.
 One interview will seek to understand your ability in mathematics, logical thinking and problem solving.
 The second interview will assess your interest and motivation for study in Computer Science.
 The written test is the Computer Science Admissions Test (CSAT) and is designed to support your application.